-During the financial year ended 30 June 2023, CSA Global Pty Ltd (CSA Global), an ERM Group company, reported a maiden Inferred Mineral Resource estimate (MRE) on the Magazine Deposit, located on Cockatoo Island.
-The Magazine deposit is located wholly within Mining Lease M04/235-I, held by the Company.
+During 2023, the Company reported a maiden Inferred Mineral Resource estimate (MRE) on the Magazine deposit, located on Cockatoo Island.
+The Magazine deposit is located wholly within Mining Lease M04/235-I, held by Pearl Gull.
 The MRE has been reported in accordance with the guidelines of the JORC Code (2012).
 The MRE is presented in Table 1 below.